The 2017-2018 X-country Season is here!

-TOP is pleased to offer 7 kilometers of trails groomed for nordic skating and classic flat-track skiing.
-Also, we have something new for you, a newly created snowshoe trail from the parking area to the meadow.
+TOP is pleased to offer 7 kilometers of trails groomed for nordic skating and classic flat-track skiing and a snowshoe trail from the parking area to the meadow.
 Watch for trail condition updates below.
 We hope all those who visit the park will appreciate it and help to preserve its pristine nature.
 The following basic guidelines must be honored for the Nordic Trails Program to continue.

 - Please honor the request to pay a donation use fee.
 Donations are necessary for trail equipment maintenance, oil and gas.
 The donation box is at the trailhead.
 Season passes are available by calling 970-626-9788. $50 individual/$90 family donation.
 Season passes are fully tax deductible.